Thursday, May 16, 2019

 A Critical Exposure Of The Clear Word Bible

 -The Clear Word Bible is a paraphrase written by Jack J. Blanco and made available to the public by the Review and Herald Publishing Association in March 1994.
-This product of the Seventh-Day Adventist church was designed to be an amplified version of Scripture.
-The Clear Word Bible was made for devotional use.
-Nonetheless, this paraphrase is to be avoided because it contains textual modifications aimed at reflecting aberrant Seventh-Day Adventist theology.
+This product of the Seventh-Day Adventist church was designed to be an amplified translation of Scripture.
+The Clear Word Bible was made primarily for devotional use.
+However, this paraphrase is to be avoided because it contains textual modifications aimed at reflecting aberrant aspects of Seventh-Day Adventist theology.
 It contains bias in support of false doctrines such as annihilationism and Sabbatarianism.
+Wayne A. Grudem made a negative assessment of this Bible, "I do not think anyone should trust The Clear Word as a reliable translation of the Bible, or even as a useful paraphrase.
+It repeatedly distorts the teaching of the Bible.
+It removes significant content that is in the original Hebrew or Greek, and adds new ideas that are not found in the original texts."
 Following are examples of textual perversion within the Clear Word Bible:

 -"Then on the seventh day of creation week, God stopped to enjoy what He had made and to rest in the beauty of it all.
 So He blessed the seventh day and set it apart as a day of spiritual refreshment and joy."
 (Clear Word Bible)